Brad Katona

-Brad Devin Katona (born December 12, 1991) is a Canadian mixed martial artist and the reigning Brave CF Bantamweight Champion.
-Katona formerly competed in the UFC and was the featherweight winner of The Ultimate Fighter 27.
+Bradley Devin Katona (born December 12, 1991) is a Canadian mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+He is a former Brave CF Bantamweight Champion.
+He is also the only fighter to win The Ultimate Fighter twice, winning The Ultimate Fighter 27 featherweight tournament and The Ultimate Fighter 31 bantamweight tournament.

 Personal life and background

 Katona was born in Winnipeg, Manitoba, Canada.
 He started training in karate at the age of five and earned his black belt at the age of 14.
-Katona graduated from Dakota Collegiate, where he competed in wrestling.

-He started Brazilian Jiu-Jitsu at Winnipeg Academy of Mixed Martial Arts.
+Katona graduated from Dakota Collegiate.
+He started Brazilian jiu-jitsu at Winnipeg Academy of Mixed Martial Arts.
 In 2011, Katona fought and won in the Canadian Golden Gloves championship and the Ringside World Championships in Kansas City, Missouri.
 He earned a degree in mechanical engineering from the University of Manitoba.

 Mixed martial arts career

 Early career

 Katona began competing in mixed martial arts in 2010 earning an amateur record of 3–0.
-After turning professional he competed in smaller promotions earning himself an unbeaten record of 6–0, he then participated in the 27th season of The Ultimate Fighter: Undefeated.

-Having previously earned a degree as a mechanical engineer, before deciding to focus fully on his MMA career in 2016.
-In 2017 he moved to Dublin to train with Straight Blast Gym Ireland under coach John Kavanagh.
-Later that year he would earn himself a spot on The Ultimate Fighter season 27: Undefeated which featured undefeated featherweights and lightweights.
+After turning professional, he competed in smaller promotions, earning himself an unbeaten record of 6–0.
+Katona earned a degree as a mechanical engineer before deciding to focus fully on his MMA career in 2016.
+In 2017, he moved to Dublin to train with Straight Blast Gym Ireland under coach John Kavanagh.